 BREAST IMPLANTS IN BEVERLY HILLS

-The primary advantages to silicone gel implants are their more natural feel, with less risk of rippling or wrinkling that is common in saline filled implants, especially in thinner women with minimal breast tissue.
-Silicone gel implants are also more durable than saline implants, decreasing the likelihood of a secondary surgery for implant leakage (rupture), especially in the first ten to fifteen years.
+The primary advantages to silicone gel implants are their more natural feel, with less risk of rippling or wrinkling that is common in saline-filled implants, especially in thinner women with minimal breast tissue.
+Silicone gel implants are also more durable than saline implants, decreasing the likelihood of a secondary surgery for implant leakage (rupture), especially in the first 10 to 15 years.

 There are some disadvantages to silicone gel implants, however.
-When a silicone gel implant ruptures, it is ‘silent’, and there is no change to the appearance of the breast (unlike the deflation seen with a saline implant).
-Therefore, silicone gel implants should be monitored using either ultrasound or magnetic resonance imaging (MRI), at some time after surgery.
+When a silicone gel implant ruptures, it is "silent," and there is no change to the appearance of the breast (unlike the deflation seen with a saline implant).
+Therefore, silicone gel implants should be monitored using either ultrasound or magnetic resonance imaging (MRI), sometime after surgery.
 When to perform this exam is an individual choice made by the patient and her surgeon.
 Because silicone gel implants are filled and sealed at the factory, they require incisions on or near the breast for placement, in contrast to incisions that can be placed in the belly button for saline implants.
-Finally, silicone gel implants are three times more expensive than saline filled implants.
+Finally, silicone gel implants are more expensive than saline-filled implants.

-Implants come in a variety of ‘shapes’, from traditional round to the teardrop, contoured, or anatomic types.
+Implants come in a variety of shapes, from traditional round to the teardrop, contoured, or anatomical types.
 In general, the non-round implants are oval, being taller than they are wide, with their most projecting point located toward the lower portion of the implant.
-Because these implants can rotate, affecting it’s positioning, and because they offer no advantage to a ‘natural’ look, most surgeons use round implants almost exclusively.
+Because these implants can rotate, affecting their positioning, and because they offer no advantage to a natural look, most surgeons use round implants almost exclusively.

 Implants come in a variety of projections, thereby affecting their overall width and height for any given volume.
 This allows the surgeon the ability to match a particular implant to the size of the patient’s chest wall and breast dimensions.
-The surface of an implant can be smooth or textured the latter most common in non-round or teardrop implants.
-In general, most surgeons utilize smooth implants because their walls are thinner, making it less likely to feel rippling or wrinkling once surgically placed.
+The surface of an implant can be smooth or textured, the latter most common in non-round or teardrop implants.
+In general, most surgeons utilize smooth implants because their walls are thinner, making rippling or wrinkling less likely once surgically placed.

-The armpit or transaxillary incision is a remotely placed incision primarily used for saline filled implants.
-Some surgeons use this site for placement of silicone gel filled implants, but requires an incision that is slightly larger than the usual inch and one half.
+The armpit, or transaxillary, incision is a remotely placed incision primarily used for saline-filled implants.
+Some surgeons use this site for placement of silicone gel-filled implants, but it requires an incision that is slightly larger than the usual inch and a half.
 Surgery can be performed with or without an endoscope or television camera.
-The bellybutton or transumbilical or TUBA incision is only for saline filled implants.
+The belly button, or transumbilical or TUBA, incision is only for saline-filled implants.
 It is the only technique yielding a singular incision, utilizing the one incision for both breasts.
-Few doctors are adequately trained or have enough experience for this surgery.
-There are many misconceptions regarding this surgery, propagated by both patients and doctors too.
+Few doctors are adequately trained for this surgery.
+There are many misconceptions regarding this surgery, propagated by both patients and doctors alike.
 In the right individual, this is an excellent way of placing implants.

-The issue potential breast augmentation patients worry over the most is ‘how big are my breasts going to be?’
+The issue that potential breast augmentation patients worry over the most is "how big are my breasts going to be?"
 Most patients are worried that their breast augmentation will be too big, and they will look out of proportion.
-The reality is that after surgery many women wished they had bigger implants!
+The reality is, that after surgery, many women wished they had bigger implants!